akhoury/nodebb-plugin-import/README.md

 ### Limitations
 * UNIX only (Linux, Mac) but no Windows support yet, it's one a time use, I probably won't support Windows soon.
-* If you're migrating a very large forum, I'm talking about 300k records and up, expect to wait few hours, depending on your machine, but, you might need to hack and disable some things in NodeBB, temporarily.
-I can't figure out what yet, since NodeBB is highly active and unstable at the moment, but give me a buzz, I'll help you out.
-Also, once the next stable version comes out, I will stabilize this importer better, and find out how I can disable few NodeBB features just during the migration, to increase performance.
+* If you're migrating a very large forum, I'm talking about 300k records and up, expect to wait few hours, depending on your machine, but, you might need to hack and disable some things in NodeBB, check out the next section, Get your hands dirty.

 ### Get your hands dirty
 During a 350k+ posts migration, I had to temporarily comment few things in NodeBB's code, to make the migration much faster, basically unnecessary stuff that occurs during a migration.